marcodyga/nmr_autosampler_python/README.md

 ## Third-party software

+On Windows machines, which this software is intended to run on, [Python 3](https://www.python.org/) must be installed first.

-The python scripts require [XAMPP](https://www.apachefriends.org/de/index.html) and a fully set up MySQL database (see the webinterface's Github page, to be added later).
+The python scripts require [XAMPP](https://www.apachefriends.org/de/index.html) and a fully set up MySQL database (see the [webinterface's Github page](https://github.com/marcodyga/nmr_autosampler_webapp)).

 The automatic evaluation of NMR spectra (optional) uses the ACD NMR Processor Academic Edition (Version 12.01).